camielverdult/APC-Library/README.md

     }
 ```

-These functions speak for themselves as they simply return one member variable.
+These functions speak for themselves as they simply return one member variable of type T1 or T2.